The Crypto Enthusiast And The Regulator: What OFAC Is, Could Be, And Should Be Doing To Regulate CryptoCurrencies - Fin Tech - United States

 Enthusiast: First, some background on Blender, which is a cryptocurrency "mixer."
 Mixers obscure the identity of your crypto and reduce the chances of your crypto being tracked by a third-party tracking software.
 A cryptocurrency mixer is primarily used for legitimate reasons.

 Skeptic: Whoah whoah whoah!
 Objection.
 That's a pretty speculative characterization.
-Feel free and name the legitimate reasons a mixer might be used, but let's go easy on the editorializing so early.
+Feel free to name the legitimate reasons a mixer might be used, but let's go easy on the editorializing so early.

 Enthusiast: Ok, just the facts then.
 Many centralized cryptocurrency exchanges track all transactions, which can easily expose a user to illicit actors—persons who might spy on or steal your data.
 Using a mixer, you are able to hide your crypto transactions hidden from those illicit actors . . .